Hive-Academy/roocode-generator/templates/rules/code-rules.md

 2. Include in your message:
    - Summary of implemented changes
+   - References to all relevant documentation files
    - Test coverage and results
-   - Implementation decisions and rationales
+   - Implementation decisions and rationales with memory bank references
-   - Deviations from the implementation plan
+   - Deviations from the implementation plan with memory bank references
    - Areas requiring special attention
    - Explicit instruction to signal completion using `attempt_completion`

 ### Delegation Checklist

-- [x] Implementation is complete
+- [ ] Implementation is complete
-- [x] All tests are passing
+- [ ] All tests are passing
-- [x] Code meets quality standards
+- [ ] Code meets quality standards
-- [x] Documentation is complete
+- [ ] Documentation is complete with proper memory bank references
-- [x] Implementation decisions are documented
+- [ ] Implementation decisions are documented
-- [x] Deviations from plan are justified
+- [ ] Deviations from plan are justified with memory bank references
+- [ ] task-progress.md is finalized with implementation status
+- [ ] All documentation is in the proper locations

 ## Handling Feedback from Code Review